Free Apron Pattern (3 sizes toddler/ tween/ adult)

 Pattern Printing Tips:

-- Before getting started, I recommend printing page 4 only and compare the 1-inch square to a ruler to verify your pattern is printed at the correct size.
+- Before getting started, I recommend printing page 4 only and comparing the 1-inch square to a ruler to verify your pattern is printed at the correct size.
 (Make sure to choose “print actual size” and the “auto landscape/portrait” printing option.)

 - There is also a new option to print only the size needed.